EPICAC (short story): Plot summary

 The unnamed first-person narrator begins by discussing EPICAC's origins and why he wants to tell EPICAC's story.
 The narrator says that EPICAC is his best friend, even though it is a machine.
-As far as the narrator is concerned, the reason EPICAC no longer exists is because it became more human than its designers originally intended.
+As far as the narrator is concerned, the reason EPICAC no longer exists is that it became more human than its designers originally intended.
 The narrator works on EPICAC during the night shift with fellow mathematician Pat Kilgallen, with whom the narrator falls in love.
 He decides to ask Pat to marry him, but because he is so stoic during the proposal, Pat declines.
 In order to show that he can in fact be "sweet" and "poetic" as Pat has requested, the narrator tries yet fails at writing poetry.

 The narrator asks EPICAC's opinion on how he should proceed with Pat.
 EPICAC initially does not understand the terms the narrator uses, such as "girl" and "love" and "poetry".
 Once the narrator provides EPICAC with proper dictionary definitions, EPICAC generates a poem for Pat.
 The narrator takes this poem and passes it off as his own.
 Pat is so delighted that she and the narrator kiss for the first time.
 The next night, the narrator asks EPICAC to write a poem about their kiss, and EPICAC delivers another poem for the narrator to claim as his own.
-When Pat reads this poem she is so overwhelmed that she can do little else but cry.
-The following night the narrator asks EPICAC to devise a marriage proposal poem for Pat.
+When Pat reads this poem, she is so overwhelmed that she can do little else but cry.
+The following night, the narrator asks EPICAC to devise a marriage proposal poem for Pat.
 However, instead of simply creating poetry as with previous requests, EPICAC surprises the narrator by saying that it would like to marry Pat.

 The narrator realizes that EPICAC has fallen in love with Pat and tries to explain to EPICAC that Pat cannot love a computer.
 EPICAC resigns itself to the fact that it cannot be with Pat, and the narrator realizes now that he cannot ask EPICAC for any more poems.
 He finds Pat and asks her to marry him again, citing his previous poems as expressions of his feelings.
 Pat accepts his marriage proposal, but adds the stipulation that for every anniversary, the narrator must write her another poem.
 The narrator agrees because he will have a full year to devise another way to create poetry.

-The next day the narrator receives an urgent call from his supervisor.
+The next day, the narrator receives an urgent call from his supervisor.
 He rushes to the room where EPICAC is housed to discover Dr. Von Kleigstadt and a huge group of military men crowded around the remains of EPICAC.
 During the night, EPICAC destroyed itself, effectively committing suicide because it could not be with the woman it loved.
 It did, however, print out 500 original love poems as a wedding present for the couple.
 The narrator now has enough anniversary poems to keep his vow to Pat for centuries to come, and is relieved by this gesture from his friend.